ggreen/rabbit-vs-kafka-experiments/README.md

 The following is an example report of the Transactions Per Second (TPS) using the example Spring Batch application to publish 2 millions records.
 The experiments were executed on a Mac OS laptop,  with 32 GB memory, SSD drive, and 10 CPU cores  (Apple M1 Max).
-It uses RabbitMQ version 12.2 and Kafka version 2.13-3.5.1

 Note: *totalCount* is the total number of Spring Batch job executions.